-You recognize there is an art to business economics, which goes way beyond numbers.
-Our students use accounting and finance principles to analyze organizational structures and apply them to business.
-Combine that with a liberal arts education and you have the ability to make businesses stronger, more viable and help the world economy thrive.
+You're compelled to uncover the art behind business economics – which goes way beyond numbers.
+As a business economist, you will use accounting and finance principles to analyze organizational structures and apply them to business.
+Combine that with a liberal arts education and you have the ability to make businesses stronger, more viable, and help the world economy thrive.

 Our graduates work at Deere & Company, Caterpillar, Northwest Bank & Trust, and for professional basketball, baseball, and hockey franchises, among many others.

 - Small Classes